Asheville, North Carolina: Hurricane Helene

 In September 2024, Hurricane Helene caused catastrophic, record-breaking flooding of the French Broad and Swannanoa rivers, devastating Asheville and surrounding areas of Western North Carolina.
 The full extent of the damage was difficult to gauge in the immediate aftermath due to loss of critical infrastructure, including electrical, cellular telephone, and other communications services.
 Early reports indicated hundreds of downed trees, damaged homes, and blocked local roads.
 The municipal water system was catastrophically damaged, leaving most of Asheville without running water.
 Buildings and bridges were washed away and landslides cut off access to several major interstates including I-40 and I-26, leaving the area largely isolated from the outside.

+In Helene's aftermath, Buncombe County lost over 3,000 jobs, the majority of which were in accommodation and food services.
+A representative for the North Carolina Department of Commerce said federal funding made available did not seem like it would meet the full need in Western North Carolina.